catchorg/Catch2/docs/opensource-users.md

 # Open Source projects using Catch

 Catch is great for open source.
-With it's [liberal license](../LICENSE.txt) and single-header, dependency-free, distribution it's easy to just drop the header into your project and start writing tests - what's not to like?
+With its [liberal license](../LICENSE.txt) and single-header, dependency-free, distribution it's easy to just drop the header into your project and start writing tests - what's not to like?

 As a result Catch is now being used in many Open Source projects, including some quite well known ones.